Skip to main content

 People in yellow uniforms working in a forest area, with a white truck nearby.

-We are excited to announce the launch of the new San Benito Community Wildfire Resource Webpage as part of the San Benito Wildfire Resilience Program.
-Designed specifically for the San Benito Community, this online resource hub brings together a wide range of wildfire-related information and tools to help residents stay informed and prepared.
+We are excited to announce the launch of the new San Benito Community Wildfire Resources Webpage as part of the San Benito Wildfire Resilience Program.
+Designed specifically for the San Benito community, this online resource hub brings together a wide range of wildfire-related information and tools to help residents and land managers stay informed and prepared.

-This page features resources on wildfire preparedness strategies, prescribed fire, current incident updates, defensible space guidelines, and much more.
-Whether you’re a homeowner looking to reduce fire risk, a land steward interested in fire management techniques, or simply someone seeking to stay up to date on local fire activity, this page is built with you in mind.
+The webpage features resources on wildfire preparedness strategies, prescribed fire, current incident updates, defensible space guidelines, and much more.
+Whether you’re a homeowner looking to reduce fire risk, a land steward interested in fire management techniques, or just seeking to stay up to date on local fire activity, this page is built with you in mind.

 A group of people posing outdoors under a tree, with a barn in the background.

-A huge thank you to all the volunteers and partners who came out to San Benito Historical Park on May 2nd and May 3rd to make the Community Action Days plantings a success!
+A huge thank you to the 180 volunteers and partners who came out to the San Benito Historical Park last May to make the two Community Action Days a success!
 We were thrilled to see our community come together to plant native plants, remove invasive weeds, spread mulch, and install educational signage at multiple sites within the park.
-This hard work and dedication helped create the foundation of an extensive pollinator habitat that will benefit our local butterflies, bees, and other important wildlife for many years to come.
-Removing invasive weeds from hillsides surrounding the Historical Park also reduces wildfire risk.
+This created the foundation of an extensive pollinator habitat restoration project that will benefit our local butterflies, bees, and other important wildlife for many years to come.
+Removing invasive weeds from the hillsides surrounding the Historical Park also reduced wildfire risk.

-Check out this video from San Benito County's Facebook page showcasing the May 2nd Event.
+Check out this video from County of San Benito's Facebook page showcasing the May 2nd Event.
 Click here to view the full event recap.

 A vast field with rows of green crops under a clear blue sky, hills in the background.

 The Agricultural Element (Ag Element) of the San Benito County General Plan is aimed at protecting and enhancing agricultural lands while supporting the long-term viability of the agricultural economy in San Benito County.
-There are two upcoming Stakeholder Group Meetings:
+There are two upcoming Stakeholder Group Meetings.
+These meetings are open to the public, with a public comment period and virtual and in-person options for attendance.

 Tuesday, August 26th – 4-6 PM.